robstoll/tutteli-gradle-plugins/README.md

 It exposes the `publish` extension which lets you specify those information and refine default conventions.
 Have a look at the [example in the tests](https://github.com/robstoll/tutteli-gradle-plugins/tree/v0.14.1/tutteli-gradle-publish/src/test/groovy/ch/tutteli/gradle/publish/PublishPluginIntTest.groovy#L41) for more information.
-Notice that `bintrayRepo` and `manifestVendor` are set to tutteli specific defaults.
-Do not forget to overwrite them.

 If not set, it automatically propagates `version` and `group` from `rootProject` to subprojects.